Santos (ASX:STO): Is this the ASX’s best positioned oil and gas stock?

 But it will all depend on oil prices

 Yes, this goes without saying.
-Investors may regard Santos’ portfolio as superior, but prices have been subdued in CY24, even with the Russia-Ukraine war developments leading to concerns about gas supply.
+Investors may regard Santos’ portfolio as superior, but prices have been subdued in the past few years, even with the Russia-Ukraine war developments leading to concerns about gas supply.
 Further concerns are the risk of project cost blowouts and delays.

-The company is trading at less than 12x P/E for CY25, and is not facing the risk of delays and project uncertainty to the extent Woodside (ASX:WPL) is.
+The company is trading at less than 11x P/E for CY25, and is not facing the risk of delays and project uncertainty to the extent Woodside (ASX:WPL) is.
+However, it remains to be seen how investors will react to the company’s 2025 results (due in February) and any guidance it will give.

-If you had to invest in an oil and gas company, you’d be less likely to go wrong with Santos compared to Woodside, but the better time to invest might be 12 months down the track.
+If you had to invest in an oil and gas company, you’d be less likely to go wrong with Santos compared to Woodside or Beach, but no one can control oil prices and that will be the key factor that will determine the company’s financial performance.

 Blog Categories